supragya/DirectorySync/README.md

 # Directory Sync
-A simple program that keeps two folders over a network to be kept in sync.
+A simple program that keeps two folders over a network in sync.

 ## Setting up and running
 The build process of the system is simple, however does require you to have